 - Directions for Large Print and/or Braille Instructional Materials and/or Specialized Aids & Equipment are on the IERC page of our website.
 For any questions, please contact the IERC staff.
 IERC Policies and Procedures and additional resources can be found on the main IERC page.

 - Once the file is unlocked, how it is used by the student varies depending on the file format, the device being used, and if Text to Speech is required.
 We have listed several options for use on our website, but some of the more popular scenarios are listed below in further detail.

 - If the file is an ePub and is being used on an iPad, iBooks is a free text to speech option that works very well.
-Not sure how to open the ePub on an iPad?
-We have created a step-by-step ePub on an iPad video for you.
 There are also paid apps available in the iTunes store, and we have listed some of these app options on our website.

 - If the file is an ePub and is being used on a MAC computer, it can be opened in iBooks as well with text to speech.